Breakaway (Kelly Clarkson album): Background and production

 Worried of Clarkson being continually typecast as a talent show winner, Davis met with various producers, primarily Max Martin, and encouraged them to produce records for Clarkson in a pop rock direction.
 Clarkson revealed that she expected that she'll always be labeled as an American Idol winner; she remarked, "I'm the first one, so it's going to be on my grave, I'm aware of that.
 (There's no getting away from it) so why even try?"
 Upon their meeting, Martin presented songs he wrote with Dr. Luke.
 These songs include "Since U Been Gone" and a demo version of what would have been "Behind These Hazel Eyes".
 Davis wanted Clarkson to record the songs, describing them having "a sharp rock edge but were still capable of being pop hits.
 They would push Kelly in a promising direction for her, while maintaining and even growing her audience."
 Martin insisted that the songs should be given to rock acts, wanting to stray from his reputation for producing pop singles for the Backstreet Boys and Britney Spears in the 1990s.
 Davis recalled, "Max was looking to move on from what he had done with Backstreet Boys, and I really spent time convincing them that an American Idol winner could bring all the feeling and passion that was required to the song."

 Martin and Dr. Luke eventually agreed and invited Clarkson to travel to Sweden to record the songs.
-Upon hearing the tracks, Clarkson was skeptical of the pop elements; and the three eventually decided to develop a rock sound, a move Clarkson claimed Davis did not approve.
+Upon hearing the tracks, Clarkson was skeptical of the pop elements.
+The three eventually decided to develop a rock sound, a move Clarkson claimed Davis did not approve.
 Davis reiterated that he was ecstatic with the prospect, claiming that she disliked it and demanded that both the songs be removed from the album.
 Clarkson then asserted that she wanted it to be on the record and claimed that Davis had detested "Because of You" instead, saying that she "was a shitty writer (sic) who should be grateful for the gifts that he bestows upon her".
 Davis reiterated that he loved the song and felt that Clarkson could indeed write hits.